 Got a ticket for this year’s Cornucopia Festival?
 Lucky old you!
 Taking place on the weekend of September 23-25, it’s sure to be a fantastic and memorable way to round off your summer.

-Although the last few months have been pretty good for us hippies, who love to feel the sun on our skin and the swishing of our maxi dresses, seasons are changing and there’s no guarantee that Mother Earth will continue to smile on us as we head towards the end of September.
-So, to avoid looking like a bit of a hapless hippy on Humberside, make sure you’re braced for all eventualities when heading off to what is one of the quirkiest festivals in the UK.
+Although the last few months have been pretty good for us hippies, who love to feel the sun on our skin and the swishing of our maxi dresses, seasons are a changing.
+With the changing of the seasons, there no guarantee that Mother Earth will continue to smile on us as we head towards the end of September.
+So, to avoid looking like a bit of a hapless hippy, make sure you’re braced for all eventualities when heading off to what is one of the quirkiest festivals in the UK.

-Wooly jackets and jumpers are not only a hippy clothing staple thanks to their bright colours and distinctive style, but are also a necessity for staving off the biting cold.
-Alternatively, you may want to invest in one of our Cashmilon jackets or ponchos.
-Being both lightweight and warm makes them a priceless camping accessory, and ideal for dancing the night away to one of the many great acts at this year’s event.
+Woolly jackets and jumpers are not only a hippie clothing staple thanks to their bright colours and distinctive style.
+But are also a necessity for staving off the biting cold.
+The warmth will keep you dancing the night away to one of the many great acts at this year’s event.

 Believe it or not, stranger things have happened at the Cornucopia Festival weekend than that freakiest of British events – warm and pleasant weather!

-For something totally different, Randolph Tempest is a writer, poet, and director with credits including ‘Saxondale’ and ‘Detectorists’.
+For something totally different, why not make sure that you can get in to see Randolph Tempest.
+Randolph is a writer, poet, and director with credits including ‘Saxondale’ and ‘Detectorists’.
 His show is sure to be enlightening.